(formerly known as Psecadia dorsivittella)

-The adult moth of has grey or brown forewings each with a white line along the hind margin.
+The adult moth of has grey or brown forewings each with a pale line along the hind margin.
 The hindwings are pale brown shading darker at the margins.
 The wingspan is about 3 cms.

 The species has been found in :